michiel-dewilde/rfid-cinema/README.md

 This system was originally developed for O Lab Overbeke, Habbekrats Wetteren and faro.be by Michiel De Wilde <michiel.dewilde@gmail.com>.

-Insert a USB stick with a file named '{}'.
+Insert a USB stick with a file named 'config.txt'.
 In that file, each line needs to associate an RFID tag with a video or image file.

 Use the following syntax: